 Why Academic Peer Mentors at UNH?

 The University of New Haven works hard to ensure that all of its students receive the advice and support they need to academically succeed.
 Students have the most critical need for support in their first year on campus, when they are navigating the often difficult transition from high school to college level work.
-The Academic Peer Mentor program, administered by the Office of Academic Services and the Office of Residential Life, is a program to work with first-year students in their residence halls to bolster their academic skills and to help them work with the appropriate campus resources to address their concerns.
+The Academic Peer Mentor program, administered by the Academic Success Center and the Office of Residential Life, is a program to work with first-year students in their residence halls to bolster their academic skills and to help them work with the appropriate campus resources to address their concerns.
 The Academic Peer Mentors work as a team with the Office of Academic Services and the Office of Residential Life to coordinate the delivery of academic advising and support programs

 What are the benefits of being an UNH Academic Peer Mentor?

 · Develop effective presentation skills

 · Make a difference in the lives of first year UNH students

 · Learn more about what UNH has to offer

 Prerequisites for becoming an Academic Peer Mentor

 1.Overall academic achievement in all areas, with a minimum 3.0 GPA and in good standing with the university.